-Preparation and submission of the SVR will be a condition of consent and the SVR must be submitted to council within three months of completion of remediation.
+Preparation and submission of the SVR will be a condition of consent and the SVR is submitted to council within the timeframe establised in the consent.
 Acceptance of the SVR by Council will generally satisfy any remaining consent conditions related to contamination and ultimately contribute to obtaining the "sign-off" section 224(c) from Council.